1. Introduction

 Call to Action for Future Innovations in Emergency Management and Urban Resilience

-We must also advocate for further research into ethical considerations and risk management associated with machine learning applications in disaster management.
-Transparency in algorithms, data sources, and decision-making processes is crucial for maintaining public trust and ensuring equitable access to resources across diverse communities.
+Further research is essential to address the ethical considerations and risk management associated with machine learning in disaster management.
+Transparency in algorithms, data sources, and decision-making processes is critical for maintaining public trust and ensuring equitable access to resources across all communities.
+This proactive stance includes addressing potential biases in the data used by these systems.